 Pro photographer Tom Boggan has a talent for portraits and a passion for nature photography, and he generously volunteers by dedicating a day each month to be here helping our visitors hone their camera skills.
 Workshops with Tom are limited to eight students.
 Pre-payment of $30 is required ($20 for BTA annual members).
 Enroll by phone, have your credit card ready and call our staff at 520-689-2723.
 View other workshop images on the Tom Boggan Arboretum Flickr Gallery

-Camera Class: "Switching To Manual" With Michael & Patty date to be announced
+Mothers' Day Camera Class: "Switching To Manual" With Michael & Patty May 10, Saturday

 10:00 a.m. until 3:00 p.m.

 with a credit card ready call 520-689-2723

 Need a unique, thoughtful Mother's Day gift for your mom, your wife, sister or a friend?
 Enroll her in a class where she can spend a day learning photography - and practice in beautiful gardens.
 Gilbert pro photographers Michael Madsen and Patty Van Herpen will teach camera basics and more May 10."Mexican Evening Primrose and other flowers in BTA's Demonstration Garden are usually at their peak color around Mother's Day," said Madsen, "so Patty and I picked Mother's Day Weekend for our next workshop.
 Moms do a lot of photography - and here's a chance to learn camera functions and to practice what you have learned in the Demonstration Garden alongside two professionals, a Canon and a Nikon expert.
 Gilbert professional photographer Michael Madsen is among featured artists in our Visitor Center Gallery and is expert with Nikon gear while